pmonks/clj-lolcode/README.md

 ## License

-Copyright © 2013 Peter Monks (pmonks@gmail.com)
+Copyright © 2013 FIXME

-Distributed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Distributed under the Eclipse Public License, the same as Clojure.